scottdickerson/interimaginary-departures-gate-monitor/README.md

 The page will reload if you make edits.<br />
 You will also see any lint errors in the console.

+### Application API

+The application connects to an NodeJS API to load flight information using an environment variable called REACT_APP_SERVER_API_URL

+An example would be <http://localhost:8080>

 ### `yarn test`